 The benefits of a CIO diverse from the team

-A CIO helps connect IT to business, and studies has shown that there is a correlation with women in leadership positions and higher financial performance and company productivity.
+A CIO helps connect IT to business, and studies have shown that there is a correlation between women in leadership positions and higher financial performance and company productivity.

 It is also in the role of a CIO to be inventive.
 However, innovative change is less likely to come from a group with a homogenous knowledge base.
 According to a study done by NCWIT, having a leader diverse to the employee group will create discussions and lead to a broader mindset and new ways of thinking.

-Different approaches to diversity also gives different outcomes.
-Organisations benefit most from diversity advantages when they create a supportive environment.
+Different approaches to diversity also give different outcomes.
+Organizations benefit most from diversity advantages when they create a supportive environment.
 This is being done at tech schools right now.
-Instead of only learning the trade, many schools also focus on social sciences and inclusiveness to prepare students for a future work culture.
+Instead of only learning the trade, many schools also focus on social sciences and inclusiveness to prepare students for future work culture.

-Why has there been an increase of having a female CIO?
+Why has there been an increase in having a female CIO?